ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-2.md

 ### [4.3a Apache Hive](https://hive.apache.org/)**™**

-Data analysts use Hive to explore, structure and analyze that data, then turn it into business insight.
+Data analysts use Hive to explore, structure and analyze that data, then turn it into business insights.
 Hive implements a dialect of SQL (Hive QL) that focuses on analytics and presents a rich set of SQL semantics including OLAP functions, sub-queries, common table expressions and more.
-Hive allows SQL
-developers or users with SQL tools to easily query, analyze and process data stored in Hadoop.Hive also allows programmers familiar with the MapReduce framework to plug in their custom mappers and reducers to perform more sophisticated analysis that may not be supported by the built-in capabilities of the language.
+Hive allows SQL developers or users with SQL tools to easily query, analyze and process data stored in Hadoop.Hive also allows programmers familiar with the MapReduce framework to plug in their custom mappers and reducers to perform more sophisticated analysis that may not be supported by the built-in capabilities of the language.

 Hive users have a choice of 3 runtimes when [executing SQL queries](http://hortonworks.com/blog/5-ways-make-hive-queries-run-faster/).
-Users can choose between Apache Hadoop MapReduce, Apache Tez or
-Apache Spark frameworks as their execution backend
+Users can choose between Apache Hadoop MapReduce, Apache Tez or Apache Spark frameworks as their execution backend.

 Here are some advantageous characteristics of Hive for enterprise SQL in Hadoop: